-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest to their HVAC system.
-To add one to your home, reach out to an expert for smart thermostat installation in Rapid City.
+That’s why more people are looking to add devices like a Nest into their home.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Rapid City.

 With everything from automatic scheduling to monitoring your home’s energy efficiency, Nest is designed to make controlling the climate of your home effortless.